pau1a/Transcrypt/BIG.md

 1. **Functional, not expressive** — every tone corresponds to a precise meaning.
 2. **Subordinate to the accent** — nothing in this set may resemble or compete with cerulean.
 3. **Neutral until required** — these colours appear only when they serve a clear informational purpose.

+Concretely, success, warning, and error states are implemented using the --success-*, --warn-*, and --err-* token groups defined in §A.2.1–A.2.3.
+UI elements must reference these tokens directly rather than introducing new hex values or ad hoc shades.

 The typical categories include: